 The White House Counsel's Office is at the hub of all presidential activity.
 Its mandate is to be watchful for and attentive to legal issues that may arise in policy and political contexts in which the president plays a role.
 To fulfill this responsibility, it monitors and coordinates the presidency's interactions with other players in and out of government.
-Often called "the president's lawyer," the Counsel's Office serves, more accurately, as the "presidency's lawyer," with tasks that extend well beyond exclusively legal ones.
+Often called "the president's lawyer," the Counsel's Office serves, more accurately, as the "lawyer for the office of the presidency," with tasks that extend well beyond exclusively legal ones.
 These have developed over time, depending on the needs of different presidents, on the relationship between a president and a Counsel, and on contemporary political conditions.
 The Office carries out many routine tasks, such as vetting all presidential appointments and advising on the application of ethics regulations to White House staff and executive branch officials, but it also operates as a "command center" when crises or scandals erupt.
 Thus, the more sharply polarized political atmosphere in recent years has led to greater responsibility and demands, as well as heightened political pressure and visibility, on the traditionally low-profile Counsel's Office.
 The high-stakes quality of its work has led to a common sentiment among Counsels and their staff that there is "zero tolerance" for error in this office.

 In sum, the Counsel's Office might be characterized as a monitor, a coordinator, a negotiator, a recommender, and a translator: it monitors ethics matters, it coordinates the president's message and agenda with other executive branch units, it negotiates with a whole host of actors on the president's behalf (not the least of which is Congress), it recommends myriad actions to the president, and it translates or interprets the law (whether it is the Constitution, federal rules and regulations, treaties or legislation) for all executive branch officials.
-Past Counsels have lamented that there is no job description for this office, while the opening quote from Peter Wallison makes clear that even if there was, it would be all-consuming and all-inclusive of everything that goes in and out of the president's office.
+Past Counsels have lamented that there is no job description for this office, but any description of it would acknowledge its all-consuming and all-inclusive nature of reviewing almost everything that goes in and out of the president's office.